hittanamo/starlify-mulesoft-anypointer-platform-connector/README.md

 ```

 ## Output
-After successful request submission, you should be able to see all the systems and services from mulesoft in give starlify network.
+After successful request submission, you should be able to see all the systems and services from Mulesoft in your Starlify network.